axfv/WorkshopTrendFilter/README.md

 # WorkshopTrendFilter

-A Flask web application that filters Steam Workshop trend items based on a block list.
+A Flask web app that filters steam workshop content based on block rules.

 ## Requirements